What Is the Active Directory Tombstone Lifetime?

 tombstone lifetime value

-tombstone lifetime value plays an important role in active directory backup, restore and replication so it should be set carefully.
-What’s your thoughts on tombstone lifetime value in your infrastructure.
+Tombstone lifetime value plays an important role in Active Directory backup, restore, and replication, so it should be set carefully.